bastings/bastings.github.io/index.md

 * EACL 2021 (Machine Learning for NLP)
 * NAACL 2021 (Interpretability and Analysis of Models for NLP)
 * ACL 2021 (Interpretability and Analysis of Models for NLP)
+* EMNLP 2021 (Interpretability and Analysis of Models for NLP)

 I reviewed for the following conferences and workshops: